 Day 8: Puerto Natales

-In the morning, departure to Torres del Paine National Park.
-The first stop will be the thousand-year-old Cueva del Milodón, a huge natural accident of incalculable anthropological value where Patagonian primitive man and the Milodón, an extinct herbivorous animal, were inhabited.
+In the morning, we departure to Torres del Paine National Park.
+The first stop will be at the thousand-year-old Cueva del Milodón, a huge natural accident of incalculable anthropological value where Patagonian primitive man and the Milodón, an extinct herbivorous animal, were inhabited.

 Continuing with the trip visitors will appreciate the most spectacular World Biosphere Reserve at the end of the world; the Torres del Paine National Park, which covers an area of 242,242 hectares; it hosts a fertile combination of lakes, lagoons, waterfalls, glaciers, hills, and peaks, where it is possible to admire different forms of life in their natural state.